 - Misaligned Bite: A misaligned bite, including conditions like overbite or underbite, can alter TMJ movement and cause discomfort in the long run.

 At Axes Physical Therapy, our approach to TMD treatment in Wood River, IL considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
-With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

 An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Our team recognizes that each Wood River, IL patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.
+We understand that every Wood River, IL patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 In your initial TMD consultation in Wood River, IL, a qualified Wood River, IL physical therapist will review your symptoms and check the movement and function of the jaw joint.
 This diagnostic assessment may involve checking: